 Artist Megan Hales has created Canberra's Mardi Gras mural on the theme, “I Rise to Inspire Others to Live as their True Selves”, featuring Olympian Michelle Heyman, writes arts editor HELEN MUSA in her daily arts round-up.

 Standing in front of one masterpiece after another is daunting… seeing the brushstrokes, the lines, colours and shapes of these master works come alive, writes reviewer ROB KENNEDY.

-Arts editor HELEN MUSA reports on what's happening around the Canberra arts scene.
+Arts editor HELEN MUSA reports on the latest happenings in the arts scene.